PhilippChr/CLOCQ/README.md

 The CLOCQ KB makes use of the [wikidata-core-for-QA](https://github.com/PhilippChr/wikidata-core-for-QA) repo, which was a joint effort with [Magdalena Kaiser](https://people.mpi-inf.mpg.de/~mkaiser/) to prune irrelevant facts from Wikidata.
 So given the latest .nt dump from Wikidata, the dump first needs to be pre-processed as indicated in the repo.

-After that, the CLOCQ KB index can be applied.
+After that, the CLOCQ KB-index can be applied.
 This is done using the [csv_to_clocq script](clocq/knowledge_base/creation/csv_to_clocq.sh).